 AM and PM: Morning and afternoon.For a European, "12:30" is clearly lunchtime, while 00:30 means a time shortly after midnight.
 In the English-speaking world, the 12-hour format is much more widespread and there is no such thing as a zero hour.
 Both times are written as "12:30".
 To make it clear that you mean the hour after midnight or the hour after noon, you use the Latin abbreviations AM and PM,

 AM = Ante meridiem = morning from 00:01 to 11:59

 PM = Post meridiem = afternoon from 12:01 to 23:59

-MN and NN: Midnight and noonThe spelling is somewhat inconsistent when it comes to the exact time at noon or midnight.
-Because "pm" actually stands for the Latin "post meridiem", i.e. AFTER noon, which would mean 12 o'clock at night.
-In practice, 12 o'clock at noon is often erroneously called "12 pm", although this "pm" does not begin until a second later.
-In order to prevent this, the additional indication "nn" (noon) is only used for the exact 12 o'clock time.
+MN and NN: Midnight and noonThe notation is somewhat inconsistent when it comes to the exact time at noon or midnight.
+Because "pm" actually stands for the Latin "post meridiem", i.e., AFTER noon, which would mean 12 o'clock at night.
+In practice, 12 o'clock at noon is often erroneously called "12 P.M.," although this "pm" does not begin until a second later.
+In order to prevent this, the additional notation "nn" (noon) is only used for the exact 12 o'clock time.

-There is another abbreviation "mn" (midnight), but it is rarely and often wrongly used.
-If you would use "12 midnight" as time specification, it would not be clear which date you mean.
-Because in the 12-hour format there is no zeroth hour and 00:10 is expressed as "12:10 am".
-So a "12 midnight" could be midnight at the beginning as well as at the end of a day.
-Correctly, the time at midnight is "12 am".
+There is another abbreviation, "mn" (midnight), but it is used rarely and often incorrectly.
+If you use "12 midnight" as time specification, it would not be clear which date you mean, as in the 12-hour format, there is no zeroth hour and 00:10 is expressed as "12:10 A.M."
+So "12 midnight" could be midnight at the beginning as well as at the end of a day.
+Correctly, the time at midnight is "12 A.M."